 ALL KITTED OUT Container and lid to soak the almonds; chopping board and knife; garlic crusher or just use a knife; measuring spoons; lemon squeezer; food processor or similar to blend soaked almonds; big spoon to mix it all together; serving bowl OR storage container to keep it in the fridge

-Soak almonds in a bowl of water for 4-8 hours (or overnight) until they are plump.
+Soak almonds in a bowl of water for 4-8 hours (overnight is best), until they are plump.
 Drain and rinse well.

 Add the drained almonds into a food processor or similar.
 There is no need to remove the almond skins unless you really want to.